-$\boxtimes$ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE A CT OF 1934 For the fiscal year ended M arch 31, 2018 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 1 5(d) OF THE SECURITIES EXCHANG E ACT OF 1934 For the transition period from to Commission File Number: CARVER BANC (Exact name of registrant as spec ORP, INC. Delaware 13-3904174 (St ate or Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identifica tion No.) 75 West 125th Street, New York, New York 10027 (Address of Principal Executive Offices) (Zip Code) Registrant's telephone number, including area code: (718) 230-2900 Securities Registered Pursuant to Se ction 12(b) of the Act: Common Stock, par value \$.01 per share NASDAQ Capital Ma rket (Title of Class) (Name of each Exchange on wh ich registered) Securities registered pursuant to Sec ction 12(g) of the Act: None Indicate by ch eck mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. ☐ Yes ☒ 1 No Indicate by ch eck mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. $\square$ Yes $\boxtimes$ No eck mark whether the registrant (1) has filed all reports required to be filed by months (or for such shorter period that the registrant was required to file such see $\square$ No submitted and eck mark whether the registrant has submitted electronically and posted on its posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) dure of submit and post such files). eck mark if disclosure of delinquent filers pursuant to Item 405 of Regulation he best of registrant's knowledge, in definitive proxy or information statement 0-K. eck mark whether the registrant is a large accelerated filer, an accelerated filer erated filer," "accelerated filer," and "smaller reporting company" in Rule 121 ing company.
-See the definitions □ Larg e Accelerated Filer ☐ Emerging Growth Company growth company, indicate by check mark if the registrant has elected not to unting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$ se the extended transition period for compl ying with any new or revised Indicate by ch eck mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). □ Yes ⊠ No 1 2010 4 2 207 014 1 2 2 4 1 24 2 2 4 1 24 T TI .
-I .
-I .
-C .
-T
+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended March 31, 2019

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from \\\\\\ to \\\\\

+Commission File Number: 001-13007

+CARVER BANCORP, INC.

+(Exact name of registrant as specified in its charter)

+Delaware (State or Other Jurisdiction of Incorporation or Organization)

+$\times$

+(I.R.S.
+Employer Identification No.)

+75 West 125th Street, New York, New York

+(Address of Principal Executive Offices)

+Registrant's telephone number, including area code: (718) 230-2900

+Securities Registered Pursuant to Section 12(b) of the Act:

+Common Stock, par value \$.01 per share

+(Title of Class)

+Securities registered pursuant to Section 12(g) of the Act:

+None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. 🗖 Yes 🗵 No

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. 🗖 Yes 🗵 No

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. $\boxtimes$ Yes $\square$ No

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files). 🖾 Yes 🗆 No

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+□ Large Accelerated Filer □ Accelerated Filer □ Non-accelerated Filer

+Emerging Growth Company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). 🗖 Yes 🖾 No

-As of March 31, 2018 there were 3,697,914 shares of common stock of the Registrant outstanding.
-The aggregate market value of the Registrant's common stock held by non-affiliates, as of September 30, 2017 (based on the closing sales price of \$2.29 per share of the registrant's common stock on September 30, 2017) was approximately \$8,468,223.
+As of March 31, 2019 there were 3,698,784 shares of common stock of the Registrant outstanding.
+The aggregate market value of the Registrant's common stock held by non-affiliates, as of September 30, 2018 (based on the closing sales price of \$4.31 per share of the registrant's common stock on September 28, 2018) was approximately \$15,941,759.